shiquan/project_scripts_temp/projects/hla_typing/README.md

-And let's just pick the first several genotypes and find the mismatches, and we could see this mismatches come from the bias of ABI_convertor, but I think use imporved algorithm and more sequences will fix this problem.
+And let's just pick the first several genotypes and find the mismatches, and we could see this mismatches come from the bias of ABI_convertor, but I think use imporved algorithm and longer sequence will fix this problem.

 ![](https://github.com/shiquan/small_projects_collections/blob/master/projects/hla_typing/sanger_align_demo.png)